Autonomic Nervous System: Stress Responses

 Now think of how you feel after a huge holiday meal—tired and relaxed, almost lulled into a restful state.
 Your body and brain interact continuously, modulating responses to keep everything running smoothly.

 In this experiment, we’ll create brief, safe stressors to observe how the body’s autonomic nervous system responds.
-We’ll first use an ice-water bath (the "Ice Water Test"), then examine the "Diving Reflex" by submerging the face.
-Both tasks trigger measurable changes in heart rate, illustrating how the sympathetic ("fight or flight") and parasympathetic ("rest and digest") systems balance one another.
+We’ll use an ice-water bath (the "Ice Water Test"), to determine if this is a "fight or flight" or a "rest and digest" response.

 Materials: